lmccay/knoxplorer/README.md

 You will also notice the KNOXSSO service declaration.
 Given a successful login by the pac4j provider, the KNOXSSO service will create an SSO cookie that can be used as the proof of authentication to the originalUrl until the cookie or the token within the cookie expires.
 Docs can be found http://knox.apache.org/books/knox-0-8-0/user-guide.html#KnoxSSO+Setup+and+Configuration - for the KnoxSSO service.

 What may be less clear is that this simple application doesn't actually care about the user identity but the REST API calls to WebHDFS within the knox.js file of this application must provide the SSO cookie on each call.
 The cookie is verified by the Apache Knox Gateway for each call to ensure that it is trusted, not expired and extracts the identity information for interaction with the Hadoop WebHDFS service.

-In order for the Cookie to be presented by the browser to the gateway via REST we need to enable Cross Origin Resource Sharing through the WebAppSec provider at the top.

 Please also note the knoxsso.redirect.whitelist.regex parameter in the KNOXSSO service.
 This semicolon separated list of regex expressions (there is only one in this case) will be used to validate the originalUrl query parameter to ensure that KnoxSSO will only redirect browsers to trusted sites.
 This is to avoid things like phishing attacks.